About the website and Chris Lim

 Besides performing, he has coached Chinese orchestras (woodwind section) in Singapore public schools and conducted various music enrichment programmes as well.
 He has also taught saxophone, music theory and Dizi (Chinese bamboo flute) at private music schools.
 In 2014, he was invited to present a seminar on “Chinese free-reed instrument – Sheng” at the first Singapore Woodwind Festival.

-Chris is a graduate of RMIT University and LASALLE College of the Arts (Master of Arts in Arts Pedagogy and Practice).
+Chris is a graduate of RMIT University (Bachelor of Applied Science) and LASALLE College of the Arts (Master of Arts).
 He enjoys having a cup of Hazelnut Latte at a cosy cafe and loves to listen to New Age and Jazz music.
+In addition, he is also proficient in digital media and built his first website in the late 1990s.

 Master of Arts Thesis Presentation – The Exploration of Rhythm Systems Used in the Teaching of Instrumental Music Ensembles in Singapore